Things to do in Taipei

 Image credit: @yuming0411 via Instagram

 The publicly accessible road passes by Taiwan’s secondary airport that mainly serves domestic flights.
 You’ll easily spot low-flying planes as they prepare to touch down on the nearby runway.
-Try looking out for planes from airlines like Eva Air and All Nippon Airways – they often have limited edition livery featuring Pokemon and Sanrio characters.
+Try looking out for planes from airlines like Eva Air and All Nippon Airways – they often have limited edition livery featuring Pokémon and Sanrio Characters.

-7. Thrift for branded vintage clothes at Zhongshan District
+Thrift for branded vintage clothes

 Image credit: A Prank Dolly